Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Results and Discussion

 We next examined the distribution of eigenvalues for a dataset of human genotype data.
 The International HapMap Project was designed to create a catalog of human genetic variation to find genes that affect health, disease, and individual responses to medications and environmental factors.
 We use a genome-wide SNP dataset made publicly available through this project as HapMap 3 (HapMap 3, release 3, human genome build 36) which contains genotypes of individuals from 11 human populations, comprised of genotype data collected using two platforms: the Illumina Human1M and the Affymetrix SNP 6.0 arrays.
 These populations and datasets have been extensively studied previously (see {\texttt{http://hapmap.ncbi.nlm.nih.gov/publications.html.en}} for a list of publications).

 Unlike simulated data, the true substructure of the complete set of populations is unknown.
-We therefore report the performance of our theoretical analysis on the subset of well defined subpopulations, which are believed to have clear substructure: the Yoruba, of Ibadan, Nigeria (YRI), European Americans from Utah (CEU), and Chinese from Denver (CEU).
+We therefore report the performance of our theoretical analysis on the subset of well defined subpopulations, which are believed to have clear substructure: the Yoruba, of Ibadan, Nigeria (YRI), European Americans from Utah (CEU), and Han Chinese from Beijing, China (CHB).

 After extracting the CEU, CHB, and YRI individuals, we processed the data through PLINK \citep{purcell2007plink} with filters {\tt --filter-founders --geno 0} to remove SNPs with any missing data and exclude offspring of trios, and further exclude non-autosomal markers.
 The final dataset of $M=297$ individuals and $N=736750$ markers was used for the analysis of the eigenvalues.